 |3||Red lead scrapes against the edge of the lower die||Tape intact||0.06~0.07|

 |4||The red lead did not scratch the edge of the lower die||Tape intact||>0.07|

 Analysis of punching section

-Record the data of the measured blanking clearance, as mentioned above.
+The data of the measured blanking clearance should be recorded as described above.

-At present, the reasonable clearance value of the steel plate used in the test should be 0.04mm to 0.06mm, but to further determine the optimal value of the blanking clearance, it is necessary to analyze the section of the plate.
+Currently, the reasonable clearance value for the steel plate used in the test is 0.04mm to 0.06mm, but to determine the optimal value of the blanking clearance, it is necessary to analyze the section of the plate.

-The tool used in this article is model peak2008-50 × 50 times magnifying glass is shown in Fig. 7, and its parameters are shown in Table 3.
+The tool used in this article is a model peak2008-50 × 50 times magnifying glass, which is shown in Figure 7.
+Its parameters are listed in Table 3.